aow207/holiday-shopping/README.md

 # Holiday Shopping Trends - Data / Multimedia Project

+View the live project [here](https://drewoday.com/spend-it/).

 ## What is this project?
-This project is a guide on how to survive holiday shopping.
+This project is about how online holiday shopping hurts the environment and puts our information at risk.

-I'll be mainly looking at violence during Black Friday sales and whether or not the rise of Cyber Monday has created a decrease in violence over the years.

-Other things I’ll look at include the growing number of returns and new issues that have risen due to online shopping.
+It also looks at  the growing number of returns and other new issues that have risen due to online shopping.

 I also think that this dataset will produce timely and newsworthy stories due to the approaching holiday season.
-Finding additional local sources also shouldn’t be too difficult because of New York’s large retail market.

 This dataset has information on a variety of categories including: